 The individual Surveyor will be a member of the Royal Institution of Chartered Surveyors who is competent to survey, value and report upon Residential Property.

-If the Surveyors have had a previous business relationship within the last two years with the Seller or Sellers Agent or relative to the property, they will be obliged to indicate this by ticking this box.
+If the Surveyors have had a previous business relationship within the past two years with the Seller or Seller's Agent or relative to the property, they will be obliged to indicate this by ticking the adjacent box.